2yan/SQL_tools/README.md

 Basically you have some sort of library that handles connecting to the <whatever_flavor> SQL database, this set of tools requires you to already have that connecting with python to the datbase bit figured out, all you need to do is provide a connection to the database and ensure the Schema pulling works.
 The get_schema() function might have to be overwritten but is confirmed to be working with postgresql and Microsoft sql server.

-the get_schema() function has to return a dataframe with two columns: table_name, and column_name
+- the get_schema() function has to return a dataframe with two columns: table_name, and column_name, so if your database has a weird way of getting the schema then you just set sql_tools.get_schema = your_own_function_to_get_schema_information and everything should work.